 - I like to let my popsicles sit in the freezer for one hour before I add the sticks.
 I find this helps the sticks stand up straight versus lopsided.

 - If you have a hard time removing the popsicles from the mold, run the mold under warm water for 30 seconds or so.
-I have this mold, and never have a problem, but should your popsicle mold give you trouble, just give it the warm water treatment.
+I have a classic 10-pop mold, and never have a problem, but should your mold give you trouble, just give it the warm water treatment!

 - Make the simple syrup: In a small saucepan add water and sugar.
 Bring to a boil over high heat.
 Immediately remove from heat and stir in mint leaves and heaping ¼ cup of raspberries.
 Set aside and let steep for 15 minutes.
 Strain and set simple syrup aside to cool completely.